 - Do what feels right for you!
 Listen to what your mind and body are telling you.
 If you want to rest then rest.
 Don’t feel guilty about it.
 One of the bodies main reactions to stress is to feel tired.
 So rest.
 You need to be protecting your physical health as much as your mental health.

 - Limit your time watching or reading the news.
-We all know it was full of doom and gloom before but coronavirus has made it even worse!
+On the whole it’s massively full of doom and gloom.
 Obsessively scrolling through news stories that are so often full off misinformation and scaremongering will do you no good.
-Of course it’s still important to stay informed on the current situation.
-But it’s also about finding the right balance.
+Of course it’s still important to stay informed try to find the right balance.

 - Rumour and speculation can REALLY fuel anxiety and one of the worst places for rumour and speculation is social media.
 While we all love scrolling through Facebook, Instagram and Twitter looking at other peoples “perfect” lives, it can have a real detrimental effect on our mental health.
 So limit your time on social media (apart from Confessions of a Trolley Dolly and some of the other fabulous aviation social media pages of course).
 If you’re feeling worked up, step away from the phone or tablet.

 - Stay connected.
-Ok so we’re all a little bit over the Zoom chats, meetings and parties I get that, but it’s our friends and our families who can really help us through these difficult times.
+Our friends and families can really help us through those difficult times.
 A phone call or text to a loved one can really improve one another’s day.

 - Exercise.
 It’s proven that even light-moderate exercise can benefit those struggling with their mental health, so don’t worry we’re not saying you have to go out and run a marathon here.
 Getting outside and going for a walk, even just a short one can really help clear your head and elevate your mood.
-Many people I know are struggling with gyms and leisure centres remaining closed, but why not take yourself outside and enjoy a bit of nature.
-Indeed nature has also been proven to assist those struggling with mental health issues (it is the best medicine for me when I’m feeling low).
-So take yourself to the park or even your own garden, stop and listen to the birds sing.
+Indeed getting out in to nature has been proven to assist those struggling with mental health issues (it is the best medicine for me when I’m feeling low).
+So take yourself to the park or even your own garden, stop and just listen to the birds sing.

 - Mindfulness is today one of the main treatments for mental health issues such as depression or anxiety and despite what some people may think it really works.
 Mindfulness is an integrative, mind-body-based approach that can help people manage their thoughts and feelings.
 The aim is to pay attention to the present moment and use techniques that draw on mediation, breathing and yoga.
 There are some amazing mindfulness apps out there such as Calm or Headspace.

 - Distract yourself.
-Another thing that is easier said than done I know, especially when it feels like all we have been doing lately is distracting ourselves with gardening, cleaning, baking banana bread etc etc. Maybe you could volunteer at the amazing Project Wingman?
+Easier said than done sometimes I know.
+Maybe you could volunteer at the amazing Project Wingman?
 You don’t even have to be part of the First Class Lounge crew, you could always offer your baking services and create some fabulous cakes for the NHS staff.
-Maybe try some of the brilliant and free NHS Mental Wellbeing Guides.
+Also, try out some of the brilliant and free NHS Mental Wellbeing Guides.

 - There’s no rush to any of this so don’t try and do everything at once.
 Take small steps, set small targets that you can easily achieve and change one thing at a time, then build on it from there.

 Finally just remember that you are no alone.
-So many people are struggling right now, but that does not mean that you should suffer in silence.
+So many people are struggling every day, and you really do not have to suffer in silence.

 Do not see mental health issues as weakness or a poor reflection on yourself.
-There is so much to take in at the moment and now more than ever it really is ok not to be ok!
+It REALLY is ok not to be ok!